Python-PyQt/PyQt6-Docs/descriptions/QtCore/QLoggingCategory-c.rst

 The Q_DECLARE_LOGGING_CATEGORY() and Q_LOGGING_CATEGORY() macros conveniently declare and create :sip:ref:`~PyQt6.QtCore.QLoggingCategory` objects:

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-qloggingcategory-main.py

+There is also the Q_DECLARE_EXPORTED_LOGGING_CATEGORY() macro in order to use a logging category across library boundaries.

 Category names are free text; to configure categories using :ref:`qloggingcategory-logging-rules`, their names should follow this convention: